Department of Consumer Affairs, Board of Occupational Therapy

 General Frequently Asked Questions

-Q. What is the fee for licensure/certification?
+Q. What is the fee for licensure?

-Q. When will my license/certificate expire?
+Q. When will my license expire?

-A. Renewal notices are sent out approximately 90 days prior to the expiration date of the license/certificate.
+A. Renewal notices are sent out approximately 90 days prior to the expiration date of the license.
 Therefore, it is extremely important that you notify the Board immediately of any change in your mailing address.

 Q. What is the fee for a limited permit?